-CRC’s Housing Program helps people find and maintain safe, adequate, affordable housing and builds relationships between landlords and tenants.
+We help people find and maintain safe, adequate, affordable housing and build relationships between landlords and tenants by:

 If someone has a housing need, we will first assess their needs and circumstances.
 We then work with them to look for what housing may be available and suitable.
 As safe affordable housing in Toronto is scarce, it can be quite difficult to find housing.

-We will strive to let people know about all the housing they can apply for and to point out issues to consider, such as distance from needed services or landlords who may not be covered by the Residential Tenancies Act (RTA).
-We will encourage all to be active participants in the process and advocate on their behalf if necessary.
+We will strive to let people know about all the housing they can apply for and to point out options to consider, such as distance from needed services or landlords who may not be covered by the Residential Tenancies Act (RTA).
+We encourage participants to be active in the process and we advocate on their behalf if necessary.

-After securing housing we do follow to ensure one’s housing needs are met.
-If needed, appropriate and with consent, we will also meet with landlords to help address any issues.
-As time and desire permits, we may also help with income sources (i.e. OW, ODSP, OAS, etc.) or accessing furniture.
+After securing housing we do follow-up to ensure one’s housing needs are met.
+When needed, with consent, we will also meet with landlords to help address any issues.
+As time and desire permits, we also assist with income sources (i.e. OW, ODSP, OAS, etc.), accessing furniture, and identification.

 Other supports or resources we might point participants to include tax clinics, drop-ins, food banks, educational or employment opportunities, amongst a host of others.